luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

     myprogram.m

-The content that we just wrote, is usually refered as a `Routine`_ in M.
+The content that we just wrote, is usually refered to as a `Routine`_ in M.

 Note that the first line of the program has the word "test" in the first column of text.
 This indicates that "test" is a `label`_ that makes possible to refer